Last Updated on Jun 9, 2021

 - Then Paste the following command in the Terminal,

-- Replace the howtoisolve string with your name of connected USB Drive [If you Changed].
+- Replace the howtoisolve string with the name of the connected USB Drive [If you Changed].

 - Enter Mac’s login password to proceed further.